-Look less like a new tourist by spending a bit of time to learn the local currency, and what it is worth.
+Look less like a new tourist by spending a bit of time learning the local currency and what it different notes and coins equate to in your own currency.
 Check online for what the official rates are before you exchange, and keep a currency converter app on your phone for quick reference in case you need clarification.

 When you get a hold of some new currency you’ve never seen before, spend a few minutes studying the notes, sizes and colours so you know exactly which one is what.
-This way when someone quotes you something you can open your wallet and pull out the exact notes like a boss, rather than fumbling around looking at each one wondering, “Is this the right one?”
+This way when someone quotes you something you can open your wallet and pull out the exact notes like a boss, rather than fumbling around looking at each one.

 Guidebooks are amazing.
 They help you find the best places to visit in a new destination, and make your life much easier when trying to figure out logistics in a foreign land.